A side by side price comparison of popular jet cards in the private aviation market.

 Why the Paramount Jet Card Program is the fairest and most cost-effective

 In 2010, Paramount Business Jets was the first to offer a fully transparent pricing model for jet card memberships with the Paramount Jet Card Program.
 From safety standards to aircraft specifics and operator ratings, every detail of the flight – including broker markup and operator wholesale price to the broker – is entirely transparent to the client.

 Under this program, Paramount Business Jets functions as an extension to the client and works directly for them.
 In other words, the client’s and broker’s interests are one and the same: to find the best, safest and most cost-conscious option for the client’s travel needs.

 Cost Savings with the Paramount Membership Program

-The cost savings of the Paramount Jet Card Membership program are significant when compared to other popular jet card membership programs.
-Here is the side by side comparison of private jet card membership prices:
+The cost savings of the Paramount Jet Card Membership program are The cost savings of the Paramount Jet Card Membership program are significant when compared to other popular jet card membership programs.
+Here is the side by side comparison of private jet card membership prices, in U.S. Dollars:

-As you can see, the cost savings from using the same aircraft type with the Paramount Jet Card can be as much as 92%.
+As you can see below, the cost savings from using the same aircraft type with the Paramount Jet Card can be as much as 48%!

-To address this drawback, over the last ten years, Paramount has handpicked over 4,000 of the world’s safest and finest certified private jets.
-These are the preferred aircraft we offer to their clients.
+To address this drawback, over the past 10 years PBJ has handpicked over 4,000 of the world’s safest and finest certified private jets, and these are the preferred aircraft we offer to our clients.
 The Paramount Preferred Aircraft include ARGUS, Wyvern, and ISBAO rated aircraft, as well as aircraft positively reviewed by our clients over the years.

 We have also calculated the average hourly rates by aircraft type that our members have paid on their flights.
 This information uses average prices over the last 150 jet card member flights.